simoncblyth/opticks/notes/issues/how_to_integrate_triangulated_geom_with_analytic.rst

 * HMM: SOPTIX side "gas" is SOPTIX_Accel instance
 * WIP: maybe standardize by using the handle in the  vgas map ?

+  * NOPE: NEED NUMBER OF buildInputs FOR SBT MECHANICS
+  * added reference to the vector in SOPTIX_Accel MAYBE NEEDS TO BE pointer to vector on heap ?

 ::

    00305 void SBT::createGAS(unsigned gas_idx)